 The picoCTF for NSA GenCyber Teacher Program by Carnegie Mellon University is designed for local tri-state area high school computer science teachers in grades 10 through 12.
 The program will show teachers how to incorporate online cybersecurity Capture-The-Flag (CTF) problems and competitions into the classroom, helping students build cybersecurity knowledge and skills.
 This effort also aims to increase students' interest in cyber-related careers.

 The 2023 camp will take place in person at Carnegie Mellon's Pittsburgh Campus from Monday, June 26th, through Friday, June 30th.
-Space is limited, so organizers encourage interested teachers to sign up early to ensure their spot in the program.
+Space is limited, so organizers encourage interested teachers to sign up to ensure their spot in the program.

 According to picoCTF's website, the program offers the following: